Standard Motor Company: Standard Vanguard

 A one-model policy for the Standard marque (alongside a range of new Triumphs) was adopted in 1948 with the introduction of the 2-litre Standard Vanguard, which was styled on American lines by Walter Belgrove, and replaced all the carry-over pre-war models.
 This aptly named model was the first true post-war design from any major British manufacturer.
 The beetle-back Vanguard Phase 1 was replaced in 1953 by the notch-back Phase 2 and in 1955 by the all-new Phase 3, which resulted in variants such as the Sportsman, Ensign, Vanguard Vignale and Vanguard Six.

 Standard Eight and Ten

 The one-model policy lasted until 1953, when a new Standard Eight small car was added.
-This was introduced at £481.
-7. 6. the cheapest four-door saloon on the market, yet it boasted independent front suspension, hydraulic brakes and an economical O.H.V. engine.
+This was introduced at £481 7s.
+6d the cheapest four-door saloon on the market, yet it had independent front suspension, hydraulic brakes and an economical OHV engine.
 At the same time in another part of the same building Standards were producing a very different engine, the Rolls-Royce Avon jet aero engine of which 415 were made between 1951 and 1955.
 In 1954 the Eight was supplemented by the slightly more powerful Standard Ten which featured a wider chrome grille.